KF-Art/lxqt-tuning/README.md

 ### Panel fix

 If you find that the panel does not display correctly, create this script.
-I recommend to save it at <code>~/scripts</code> (you will need to install <code>psmisc</code> if your distro does not have it already):
+I recommend to save it at <code>~/scripts</code>:

     #!/bin/sh

     # ~/scripts/wait-panel.sh
-    killall -q fluxbox
+    pkill fluxbox
     sleep 1; fluxbox &

 Make it executable: